AlfieLinux/saltyjoomla/README.md

 § firefox localhost/joomla
 ```

-# Afterthoughts
+# Remarks

-So far this module only works on Xubuntu 18.04 (might work on other Xubuntus, but i've only tested it on 18.04).
+So far this module only works on Xubuntu 18.04 (might work on other Xubuntus, but it somehow had a few errors when I tried it on 16.04 using vagrant)